frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

-It\'s an occasion for us to look a little more at the Holy Patriarch, this model that the Holy Father has placed in front of us in a special way this year.
+It\'s an occasion for us to look a little more at the Holy Patriarch, this model that the Holy Father has placed in front of us in a special way this year \[Year of St. Joseph, December 8, 2020 to December 8, 2021\].
 We find we have many things to learn from him.

 One of those things is how St. Joseph handled the setbacks in his life.
 There were many setbacks, contradictions, difficulties, unexpected